How To Write A Book – The Ultimate Guide

 - Key Characteristics: a narrative spanning multiple generations within a single family, often with a timeline that reaches into the past.

 - Key Characteristics: characters live mostly regular lives marked with occasional magical events.
 No one in the story is fazed by this.
+Magical realism is huge in Latin American literature.

 - Key Characteristics: the protagonist’s internal transformation is more important than plot and the theme probably invites us to contemplate the human condition.